Patricia H. Fitzgerald - Riverhead News Review

 Patricia H. Fitzgerald

-Ms. Fitzgerald is survived by her children Kieran Pittman, Matthew Fitzgerald, Timothy Fitzgerald, Olivia Fitzgerald and two grandchildren.
+Ms. Fitzgerald is survived by her children — Kieran Pittman, Matthew Fitzgerald, Timothy Fitzgerald and Olivia Fitzgerald — and two grandchildren.